-Once the Fancy Brigades finish the entire route, they head to the Pennsylvania Convention Center for their performances.
+Once the Fancy Brigades finish the entire route, they head to the Pennsylvania Convention Center for the Mummers Fancy Brigades Finale performances.

-Tickets for the 2017 Mummersfest, Fancy Brigade Finale Shows and Mummers Parade are available for purchase at the Independence Visitor Center located at 6th and Market Streets.
-Tickets to both Fancy Brigade Finales can be purchased online at comcasttix.com or in person at the Independence Visitor Center.
+Tickets for both Fancy Brigade shows are available for purchase at the Independence Visitor Center located at 6th and Market Streets and online at comcasttix.com.

 Mummers are men and women of all ages who belong to more than 40 organized clubs that make up the parade participants.